Posted on February 26 2018

 Now with 100,000 Earth orbits Fortis are arguably the holder of the longest use in weightless conditions.

-The watch the company chose to produce for the Russian Space agency is a black dialed automatic chronograph with a touch of colour on the second hand.
+The watch the company chose to produce for the Russian Space Agency is a black dialled automatic chronograph with a touch of colour on the second hand.
 It’s a chunky 42mm’s and has a rotating bezel and tachymeter.

 In 1997 the same watch, the Fortis Official Cosmonauts Chronograph, became the official watch of the German-Russian space mission MIR 97.